Yellow-billed stork: Behaviour and ecology

-Food and feeding
+Diet and feeding

 This stork's diet mainly comprises small, freshwater fish of about 60-100mm length and maximally 150g, which they swallow whole.
 They also feed on crustaceans, worms, aquatic insects, frogs and occasionally small mammals and birds.

 This species appears to rely principally on sense of touch to detect and capture prey, rather than by vision.
 They feed patiently by wading through the water with partially open bills, probing for prey at intervals.
 Contact of the bill with a prey item prompts a rapid snap-bill reflex, whereby the bird snaps shut its mandibles, raises its head and swallows the prey whole.
 The speed of this reflex in the closely related American woodstork (Mycteria americana) has been recorded as 25 milliseconds and although the corresponding reflex in the yellow-billed stork has not been quantitatively measured, the yellow-billed stork's feeding mechanism appears to be at least qualitatively identical to that of the American wood stork.

 In addition to the snap-bill reflex, the yellow-billed stork also uses a systematic foot stirring technique to sound out evasive prey.
-It prods and churns up the bottom of the water as part of a “herding mechanism” to force prey out of the bottom vegetation and into the bird's bill.
+It prods and churns up the bottom of the water as part of a "herding mechanism" to force prey out of the bottom vegetation and into the bird's bill.
 The bird does this several times with one foot before bringing it forwards and repeating with the other foot.
 Although they are normally active predators, they have also been observed to scavenge fish regurgitated by cormorants.

 The yellow-billed stork has been observed to follow moving crocodiles or hippopotami through the water and feed behind them, appearing to take advantage of organisms churned up by their quarry.
 Feeding lasts for only a short time before the bird obtains its requirements and proceeds to rest again.

 Parents feed their young by regurgitating fish onto the nest floor, whereupon it is picked up and consumed by the nestlings.
 The young eat voraciously and an individual nestling increases its body weight from 50 grams to 600 grams during the first ten days of its life.
-Hence, this species has earned the German colloquial common name “Nimmersatt”; meaning “never full”.
+Hence, this species has earned the German colloquial common name "Nimmersatt"; meaning "never full".